Rahm back at world number one after California win

-Genesis Invitational: Jon Rahm regains world number one place with 10th PGA Tour win
+Genesis Invitational: Jon Rahm regains world number one ranking with 10th PGA Tour win

 Last updated on .From the section Golf